-As is demonstrated in the recommended steps below, we encourage faculty to work closely with their library liaison to identify streaming media to use in the curriculum.
+We encourage faculty to work closely with their library liaison to identify streaming media to use in the curriculum.
 Faculty are first encouraged to search and browse through the current streaming media offerings.
-If there are movies in the curriculum for which off-campus or online accessibility is a requirement and they cannot be found in the streaming media offerings provided by the library (Films on Demand or Kanopy), the library liaison will make every effort to add the DVD to the Parkside Library DVD Collection using a portion of the faculty’s department materials budget.
-Per the Copyright Policy and Media Accessibility Policy, the DVD would include closed captioning, but we will not pursue individual streaming media licenses for individual DVDs.
-Further, faculty should notify students in the syllabus that they will need to find alternative means of viewing the required movie, including but not limited to, borrowing the DVD from Parkside Library.
+If there are movies in the curriculum for which off-campus or online accessibility is a requirement, and they are not in the library's streaming media offerings (Films on Demand or Kanopy), the library liaison will make every effort to add the DVD to the Parkside Library DVD Collection using a portion of the faculty member’s department materials budget.
+Per the Copyright Policy and Media Accessibility Policy, the DVD must include closed captioning.
+We will not pursue individual streaming media licenses for individual videos.
+Further, faculty should notify students in the syllabus that they will need to find alternative means of viewing the required movie including, but not limited to, borrowing the DVD from Parkside Library.
 Some videos are unavailable on DVD or through the library’s streaming media databases.
 In these cases, faculty should notify students in the syllabus that they will need to find alternative means of viewing the required movie, such as using a commercial streaming service or renting/purchasing the film online.